Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Omaha, NE business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+Depending on your business activities in Omaha, NE, both you and your employees could use a company vehicle and deduct the associated costs.
 This deduction can be made in two ways:

 - Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or